Niclas Skov Lindbæk

 I think I’m particularly good at examining whether inventions are known already.
 With almost 10 years of experience as an Examiner at the Danish Patent and Trademark Office, I have learned how to navigate through oceans of patent documents.

-A good day is when I feel that I have helped to make a difference.
-It may be by stopping an inventor from hurrying out to spend a lot of money before absolutely necessary, but also, in particular, when we succeed in helping an inventor get as far as the signing of a license agreement.
+A good day is when I feel that I have made a difference.
+It may be by stopping an inventor from hurrying to spend a lot of money before it is necessary, but also, in particular, when we succeed in helping an inventor get as far as the signing of a license agreement.
 It is also a great feeling to have promoted the IAS message to people who have never heard of us before, and then to feel their positive response when they find out that such a system exists, and what we can offer them.